 While chickens do make lovely pets, most people are lured into chicken keeping by the promise of delicious fresh eggs provided daily by their flock.
 When that doesn’t happen and you have to *gasp* buy eggs at the grocery store in disgrace it’s natural to start wondering what you are doing wrong!

 One of the questions I get asked most often is “why aren’t my hens laying”?
 Are they sick?
 Am I not taking care of them correctly?
 Do they not have enough food?
 Too much food?
 While all those things can certainly cause a hen to stop laying, more times than not a lack of eggs is nothing to be concerned about.
 There are plenty of reasons a perfectly healthy hen will stop laying eggs!

 If your chicken is acting normal and doesn’t appear ill, keep reading for other reasons hens stop laying eggs.
 If you do have a sick hen, click here to get some tips in diagnosing common chicken illnesses.

 The age of your hen is one of the most important factors in determining how many eggs she will lay.
 Most hens will start laying eggs somewhere between 4-6 months old.
 A hen’s peak of egg laying is generally from 12-24 months old.
 After her second birthday she will gradually start to lay less and less.
-So if most of your flock is 3 or 4 years old you will definitely notice less eggs than you were used to.
+If most of your flock is 3 or 4 years old you will definitely notice less eggs than you were used to.
 Most chickens in backyard flocks live for about 5-7 years – but can live much longer.
 They will continue to lay eggs even in old age, but she might only lay 3-4 eggs a month.
 Click here to read about caring for aging hens